vasconcedu/nist-sp-800-90a-rev1-php/README.md

 ### Library

-Use as defined in example.php, e.g.:
+Use as defined in `example.php`, e.g.:

 ```php
 try {